 .@MissMarisRacal wins the Best Regional Recording award for her song ‘Asa Naman’ in tonight’s Awit Awards 2022 ceremonies live at the Newport Performing Arts Theater.
 The single is released under Sony Music Entertainment Philippines. #AwitAwards2022 pic.twitter.com/iD37t3vwQR— Awit Awards (@AwitAwards) November 23, 2022

-Young multi-hyphenate Maris Racal also shone at the evening with the Best Regional Recording trophy for her single Asa Naman.
+A mix up with hiring a make-up artist for the event couldn’t stop young multi-hyphenate Maris Racal from shining at the evening with the Best Regional Recording trophy for her single Asa Naman.
 Co-written and produced by Maris’ beau Rico Blanco, Asa Naman finds Maris going back to her Visayan roots.
 During the Awit Awards night, Maris thanked her supporters in her native language, specifically expressing her goal to empower her fellow Visayans.

 “We all know that when we write songs, we should write our truth,” said Maris Racal, “and part of my truth is that I’m born in Tagum, Davao.
 Bisaya akong dako!”
 She also encourages her fellow regional songwriters to not be afraid of producing music in their native language.
 “Huwag tayong ma-intimidate na magsulat ng kanta sa first language natin kasi music should be celebrated,” Maris continued.
 “Kahit anong lingguwahe man ‘yan, tayo’y iindak.”